-pavleheidler (they/them) has been dancing-performing, studying, writing, and teaching dancing professionally since early teenage-hood; inevitably considering their varied engagements with the field of experimental dancing and choreography – where choreography is understood to be an expanded practice – as opportunities to continue studying the notion and the practice of (1) embodiment, (2) performativity, (3) relationality, and (4) successful communication.
+pavleheidler (they/them) have been dancing-performing, studying, writing, and teaching dancing professionally since early teenage-hood; inevitably considering their varied engagements with the field of experimental dancing and choreography–where choreography is understood to be an expanded practice–as opportunities to continue studying the notion and the practice of (0) embodiment, (1) expression, (2) performativity, (3) relationality, and (4) successful communication.

 my preferred method of engagement is (radical) collaboration.

 Their approach to (radical) collaboration is one that is not meant to sustain “flat non-hierarchies,” and is meant to affirm “power relations as inescapable, but negotiable, i.e., re-definable as socially-sensitive and fluid forms.”
 Time is, obviously, of essence.
 And in that it is a matter of form, fluid is understood as a structural element.

 pavleheidler studied at the Salzburg Experimental Academy of Dance, graduated from the Performing Arts Research and Training Studios in 2012, and took their MFA degree in Choreography-specialisation-Performance from the University of Dance and Circus at the Stockholm University of the Arts in 2015.